Lebanese Armed Forces: Training

-Combat History
+Combat history

 1975–1990 Lebanese Civil War

 As the civil war escalated, Lebanese militias grew stronger and soon surpassed the regular army.
 This rapidly undermined the authority of the central government.
 The government's ability to maintain order was also handicapped by the nature of the Lebanese Army.
 One of the smallest in the Middle East, it was composed based on a fixed ratio of religions.
 As members defected to sectarian militias, the army would eventually prove unable to contain the militant groups, rein in the PLO or monitor foreign infiltration.
 Since the government was Christian-dominated, especially the officers' ranks, trust among Muslims for central institutions, including the army, was low.
 The disintegration of the Lebanese Army was eventually initiated by Muslim deserters declaring that they would no longer take orders from the Maronite generals.

-Taif Agreement 1991
+1991 Taif Agreement

-On 4 July 1991, following the failure of disarmament negotiations, as required by the Taif agreement, the Lebanese Army attacked Palestinian positions in Southern Lebanon.
+On 4 July 1991, following the failure of disarmament negotiations, as required by the Taif Agreement, the Lebanese Army attacked Palestinian positions in Southern Lebanon.
 The offensive, involving 10,000 troops against an estimated 5,000 militia, lasted 3 days and ended with the Army taking all the Palestinian positions around Sidon.
 In the agreement that followed all heavy weapons were surrendered and infantry weapons only allowed in the two refugee camps, Ain al-Hilweh and Mieh Mieh.
 73 people were killed in the fighting, and 200 wounded, mostly Palestinian.

 1999–2000 Dinnieh fighting

-During December 1999–January 2000 an Islamic group launched a failed uprising against the Lebanese authorities in the Dinnieh district.
+During December 1999–January 2000, an Islamic group launched a failed uprising against the Lebanese authorities in the Dinnieh district.
 In a period of 8 days of fighting in the snow-blanketed mountains east of the northern port of Tripoli, 14 soldiers and 25 rebels were killed.

-2006 War
+2006 Lebanon War

-In the 2006 Lebanon War the LAF did not engage in a direct conflict with the Israeli Army, despite its threat of retaliation if the IDF pushed too far northward into Lebanon.
+In the 2006 Lebanon War, the LAF did not engage in a direct conflict with the Israeli Army, despite its threat of retaliation if the IDF pushed too far northward into Lebanon.
 However, Israel did bomb several Lebanese military bases.
 While providing aid to civilians, Lebanese troops helped to uphold order in city streets, directed refugees to safer areas, and assisted with overlooking damage done by Israeli attacks.
 On several occasions, Lebanese troops fired anti-air weapons at Israeli aircraft, but no damage was documented.
 Overall, 49 Lebanese soldiers were killed.

-After the 2006 Lebanon War the LAF deployed south of the Litani River for the first time since 1968 to enforce Security Council Resolution 1701.
+After the 2006 Lebanon War, the LAF deployed south of the Litani River for the first time since 1968 to enforce Security Council Resolution 1701.
 The LAF says it will not, and cannot, disarm Hezbollah by force.
-On August 3, 2010, the Lebanese army fired at Israeli soldiers whom crane lifted a soldier across the border, to remove a tree off the fence; Israeli troops returned fire.
-3 LAF soldiers, one Israeli officer and 1 Lebanese journalist were killed in the incident (After Israeli Artillery & aircraft bombing).
-According to UN reports, the border fence in the area is actually inside Israel's international border.
+On August 3, 2010, the Lebanese army fired at Israeli soldiers whose crane lifted a soldier across the border to remove a tree off the fence; Israeli troops returned fire.
+Three LAF soldiers, one Israeli officer and one Lebanese journalist were killed in the incident (after Israeli artillery & aircraft bombing).
+According to UN reports, there was no evidence that an Israeli soldier had entered Lebanese territory.
 The UNIFIL force stationed in the south described the shootout as a "serious incident".